Bourbon County, Kansas Extinct Towns

 Fulton/Osaga 1869-2005 Fulton, Kansas, a tiny town in northeast Bourbon County, was established in 1869.
 Initially, it was called Osaga, but it was changed to Fulton in April 1876.
 It is a semi-ghost town today.

-Gilfillan 1882-1902 Located south of Devon, the first post office was in a general store with W. Barnett as the postmaster.
+Gilfillan 1882-1902 Located south of Devon, the first post office was in a general store, and W. Barnett was the postmaster.
 The village was named after the Gillifillan Stone Quarry, which had a spur from the Missouri Pacific Railroad.

 Glendale 1864-1886